Julia Dawson: Socialism

 Dawson was editor of the women's section (called 'Our Woman's Letter') of socialist newspaper The Clarion between 1895 and 1911.
 From its early days, the paper had included a women's column written by Eleanor Keeling and subsequently by Dawson.
 As editor, Dawson's concerns have been described as "immediate and practical", including "hints about more efficient housekeeping, propaganda for rational dress, appeals to women to join their nearest ILP branch, and contacts for isolated readers".
 Dawson also supported the provision of information on birth control, distributing Malthusian tracts to Clarion readers.
 Barbara Green has argued that 'Our Woman's Letter' "not only recognized the significance of domestic routine, but also argued that socialism could enliven the private arena as well as the public sphere".
 Green notes that alongside other contributors to socialist papers, such as Rebecca West, in carving out a space for the voice of women in the political arena, Dawson helped make "the form of the woman's column anew".
 Other notable women contributors to the pages of the Clarion were Margaret McMillan and Enid Stacy.

 It was in The Clarions pages that, in February 1896, Dawson announced her idea to organise a Clarion Van tour and appealed for donations.
-The van would be horse-drawn and, manned by women, travel the country to distribute socialist literature.
+The van would be horse-drawn and, carrying two to three women, travel the country to distribute socialist literature.
 Open-air meetings would be held and addressed by socialist speakers.
 Following a good response to the appeal, the van set off on 18 June 1896, travelling from Chester through Shropshire, Cheshire, Manchester, Stockport, Yorkshire, Durham, and Northumberland.
 Among the speakers invited to the first tour were trade unionist Caroline Martyn (after whom the first Clarion Van was named), suffragist Ada Nield, and suffragette and trade unionist Sarah Reddish.
 Over the course of a fifteen-week tour, the women addressed thousands of people, and it was judged a resounding success—repeated annually.
 In later years, donors would include Alfred Russel Wallace.
 By 1907, there were six vans.